 Another year passed and he was working as a producer on a small feature film.
 The executive producer was a big deal from Hollywood.
 One day I walked into a break in shooting to find Brad telling the Hollywood guy about his idea for a screenplay – telling him in excruciating detail.

-“Shut up, shut up, shut the (bleep) up,” I gently suggested.
+“Shut up, shut up, shut up,” I gently suggested.
 “Are you insane?
 These Hollywood guys would steal the food from their mother’s mouths.”

 A year later, I finally gave him an ultimatum.
 “If you are intent on letting someone steal this thing, then keep it in the family.
 You’ve got until September to write at least a treatment (a synopsis) and get it registered with the Writer’s Guild of America or I’m going to steal the damn thing myself.”
 Honestly, did he think I was kidding?